 Gondor and Rohan send armies north on a twin pronged assault on Gundabad.
 Troops from realms across the north are sent to assist in the coordinated purging of the Goblin fortress.

 The Sorceress journeys to Gundabad ahead of converging armies.
 She steals the relic of Morgoth and flees east to the Dragon resistant valley.
-Using powerful magicks, the relic and the Palantir allow the Enchantress to relocate the valley’s dweomer so it is over the Withered Heath.
+Using powerful magicks, the relic and the Palantir the Enchantress manages to relocate the valley’s dweomer so it is over the Withered Heath.
 She drives the awoken Dragons south and west into inhabited lands.

 The allied armies are drawing up outside Gundabad when the Dragons attack!
 Mighty deeds and terrible losses ensue: folk across the north endure upheaval as populations relocate or fortify against the scourge of the Wyrms.